whammou/OENG1181/README.md

 * Topic 9 [Design Project Support](design.md): EWB project work.

-* Topic 10 [Design Proposal Submission & Celebration](submission.md): Online session where all teams and their team members share thier experiences in this project.
+* Topic 10 [Design Proposal Submission & Celebration](submission.md): Online session where all teams and their team members share their experiences in this project.

 ## Labs